-This interdisciplinary research group concerns itself with the body as a source of creative material and notions of embodiment in cultural contexts.
+This interdisciplinary research group explores the body as a source of creative material and notions of embodiment in cultural contexts

 Creative Corporealities is an interdisciplinary research group that responds to a contemporary revision in notions of humanity, felt both viscerally and intellectually, for which the predominant answer is embodiment and creativity.